How to buy ANZ (ANZ) shares in Australia

 Over the last 12 months, ANZ's shares have ranged in value from as little as $20.836 up to $28.52.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while ANZ's is 0.9303.
 This would suggest that ANZ's shares are less volatile than average (for this exchange).

-Australia and New Zealand Banking Group Limited provides various banking and financial products and services in Australia, New Zealand, the Asia Pacific, Europe, and the Americas.
-The company's Australia Retail and Commercial division offers various products and services to consumer customers through the branch network, mortgage specialists, contact centers, self-service channels, and third party brokers, as well as offers financial planning services.
-It also provides banking products and financial services, including asset financing for medium to large commercial customers, agribusiness customers, small business owners, high net worth individuals, and family groups.
-The company's Institutional division offers documentary trade, supply chain financing, commodity financing, cash management solutions, deposits, payments, and clearing; loan syndication, specialized loan structuring and execution, project and export finance, debt structuring and acquisition finance, and corporate advisory services, as well as loan products; and risk management services on foreign exchange, interest rates, credit, commodities, and debt capital markets.
-It serves governments, global institutional, and corporate customers.
-The company's New Zealand division offers banking and wealth management services to consumer, and private banking and small business banking customers through its Internet and app-based digital solutions, network of branches, mortgage specialists, relationship managers, and contact centers; and traditional relationship banking and financial solutions for medium to large enterprises, agricultural business segments, and government and government-related entities.
-Its Pacific division offers various products and services that include retail products, and traditional relationship banking and sophisticated financial solutions.
+Australia and New Zealand Banking Group Limited provides various banking and financial products and services in Australia, New Zealand, the Asia Pacific, Europe, and the United States.
+Its Australia Retail and Commercial division offers various products and services to consumer customers through the branch network, mortgage specialists, contact centers, self-service channels, and third-party brokers, as well as financial planning services.
+It also provides asset financing for medium to large commercial customers, agribusiness customers, small business owners, high net worth individuals, and family groups.
+The company's Institutional division offers documentary trade, supply chain and commodity financing, cash management solutions, deposits, payments, and clearing services; loan syndication, loan structuring and execution, project and export finance, debt structuring and acquisition finance, and corporate advisory services, as well as loan products; and risk management services on foreign exchange, interest rates, credit, commodities, and debt capital markets.
+It serves governments, and global institutional and corporate customers.
+The company's New Zealand division provides banking and wealth management services to consumer, and private banking and small business banking customers through its Internet and app-based digital solutions, network of branches, mortgage specialists, relationship managers, and contact centers; and traditional relationship banking and financial solutions for medium to large enterprises, agricultural business segments, and government and government-related entities.
+Its Pacific division offers various products and services that include retail products, and traditional relationship banking and financial solutions.
 This division serves retail customers, small to medium-sized enterprises, institutional customers, and governments.
-Australia and New Zealand Banking Group Limited was founded in 1835 and is based in Docklands, Australia.
+Australia and New Zealand Banking Group Limited was founded in 1835 and is headquartered in Melbourne, Australia.

 Frequently asked questions